szymros/SUML/README.md

 **1. Clone the Frontend Branch**: First, clone the frontend branch of our project, which includes all necessary files.

-**2. Install the necessary packages**: Install packages provided in requirements.txt file.
+**2. Install packages**: Install the necessary packages provided in requirements.txt file.

-**3. Provide local machine paths**: In run_app.spec file provide local machine paths to python library and path to app code.
+**3. Modify run_app.spec**: Provide local machine paths to python library and path to app code in run_app.spec file.

-**4. Run pyinstaller**: Run the following command to create the binary: pyinstaller run_app.spec --clean
+**4. Compile the app**: Run the following command to create the binary: pyinstaller run_app.spec --clean

 Python 3.10.9